-Courses with an emphasis on ecological factors primarily at the population level.
-BIO 323.
-Ecological Concepts and Applications.BIO 325.
-Marine Biology.BIO 336.
-Evolution.BIO 360.
-Wildlife Conservation.
 Topics courses in ecology, environmental studies or ecological psychology may serve as Area 3 courses upon approval of the BFB Chair.
 Area 4: Cognate Studies.
 These courses complement courses from Areas 1 - 3 and often serve as a pre- or corequisite for other advanced courses.
 PSY 200.
 Neuroethics PSY 202.
 Developmental Psychology.
 PSY 203.
 Embodied Cognition.
 PSY 206.
 Personality Psychology.
 PSY 208.
 Psychopathology.
 ENE 216.
 Environmental Policy.
 ENE 250.
 Environmental Resources & Geographic Information Systems.
 PSY 305.
 Cognitive Psychology.
 BIO 306.
 Developmental Biology.
 PSY 309.
 Social Psychology.
 PSY 311.
 Origins of Moral Thought.
 ENE 320.
 International Environmental Law.
 BIO 322.
 Microbiology.
 BIO 332.
 Molecular Biology.
 ANT 337.
 Anthropology of Environment.
 ENE 344.
 Global Change/Natural Resources.
 PSY 355.
 Face Perception with Lab.
 ENE 405.
 Marine Protected Areas.
 In Area 4, students may, with permission of the BFB Chair, elect to take a course above the introductory level in a cognate area (e.g., Anthropology, Environmental Studies, Philosophy or Computer Science).
 Advanced Research (Required of all students.
 Take one of the following.)
 BFB 390.
-Directed Research in Animal Behavior or Neuroscience.
+Directed Research.
 BFB 490.
-Independent Research in Neuroscience or Animal Behavior, Psychology Collaborative (PSY 460, 48x) Approved 300-level Biology Laboratory Course 390/490 in an approved department/program.
-An area studies course may not be double-counted as an advanced research course and vice versa.
+Independent Research.
+Psychology Collaborative (PSY 460, 48x) Approved 300-level Biology Laboratory Course 390/490 research in a department/program that is consistent with the spirit of the Area Studies (see BFB Chair for approval) An area studies course may not be double-counted as an advanced research course and vice versa.
 To be considered for honors in BFB, graduating seniors, in addition to meeting the College's general requirements for honors, must possess a cumulative GPA in the major of 3.33 or greater and complete no less than two semesters of independent research in neuroscience or animal behavior.
 Normally, prospective honors students will enroll in two semesters of BFB 490.
 The writing requirement in the Biological Foundations of Behavior major is met by completion of the normal courses required to complete the major.
 The indication as to when a course will be offered is based on the best projection of the BFB Program Committee and the departments of Biology and Psychology and is subject to change.
 Majors in the Biological Foundations of Behavior Program have studied abroad in the following programs in recent years: School for Field Studies (Australia, Costa Rica, Kenya, Tanzania); Danish International Study (DIS), Copenhagen; Institute for Study Abroad at Butler University programs (New Zealand, United Kingdom); IES's Galápagos Islands Direct Enrollment program; Budapest Semester in Cognitive Science; University of Queensland & Macquarie University, Australia.
 See the International Programs section of the Catalog for further information.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirements; (WP) World Perspectives requirement.
 BIO 240.
 Neuroscience.
 (N) Principles of nervous system function from the molecular through the organ system level as illustrated by the vertebrates and invertebrates.
 Approximately one half of the course will cover basic cellular principles of nervous system organization, development and physiology.
 The remaining lectures will consider the role of functionally identified neural networks in behavior control.
 Prerequisite: BIO 220 or BFB/PSY 302.
 Offered every Spring.
 Same as PSY/SPM 240.
 Jinks PSY 202.
 Developmental Psychology.